arrowhead-f/x509-profile/proposal.md

 - __Certificate Signing Request (CSR)__: A request for a certificate to be issued by a receiving CA.
 - __End Entity__: Entity having but not issuing certificates.
 - __Entity__: Any thing or being potentially able to hold and use an X.509 certificate.
+- __Fingerprint__: The hash of the DER form of an X.509 certificate, produced using a cryptographic _hash algorithm_.
+- __Hash Algorithm__: A function that produces an arbitrary fixed-size output for any given arbitrarily sized input.
+The same input always produces the same output.
 - __Intermediary CA__: CA that _did not_ issue its own certificate and, therefore, can be trusted by explicitly trusting another certificate further up its issuance hierarchy.
 - __Issuer__: The CA that signed a given certificate.
 - __Public Key Infrastructure (PKI)__: The structure of entities, each having a certain role, required to facilitate secure certificate distribution.